 Traditionally chakuli is a deep-fried Indian snack prepared using rice, lentils, and different spices.
 This “instant” version uses rice flour and is baked instead of fried, making them a delicious snack that satisfies your craving for something crunchy.
 These Baked Chakuli by Kushi are spicy, crunchy, savory, and irresistible.

 8. Murukku: Crispy Indian Rice and Lentil Flour Snack

-These crunchy noodles are a traditional Indian snack food.
-Janthikalu go perfectly with coffee and are almost impossible to stop eating.
+These crunchy noodles are traditional Indian snack food.
+Janthikalu goes perfectly with coffee and is almost impossible to stop eating.
 This Murukku recipe by Pavani Nandula makes a lot of these savory treats so it’s great if you are having people over.

 9. Tofu Paratha Pocket Bites

 These spicy and delicious Tofu Paratha Pocket Bites by Anupama Paliwal are wholesome meals or snacks that pair perfectly with the chilled dairy-free raita.
 A mixture of Indian-spiced, crumbled tofu, and mashed kidney beans are stuffed into homemade paratha or Indian whole wheat flatbread.
 It’s warm and spicy, yet not too hot, and so delicious.

 These Minty Chickpea Tarts by Anupama Paliwal are an entire Indian meal in tart form.
 They are light, crispy, sweet, spicy, aromatic, and curry-filled bite-size tarts.
 This filling is super refreshing, and mouth-watering because of the presence of spices and mint.
 A dollop of herbed vegan yogurt is the replacement for raita, which you add at the end.
 This addition makes this entire dish so bright and delectable.